 Minnesota, Minnesota.
-Land of many lakes, home to the Mall of America, and birthplace of Scotch Tape and Betty Crocker.
+Land of many lakes, home to the Mall of America, and the birthplace of Scotch Tape and Betty Crocker.
 Not to mention the home of the Mayo Clinic and the birthplace of F.Scott Fitzgerald and the Green Giant.
-Minnesota has also bestowed upon us progressive politicians such as Paul Wellstone, Hubert Humphrey and, of course, Al Franken.
+Minnesota has also bestowed upon us progressive politicians such as Paul Wellstone, Hubert Humphrey, and, of course, Al Franken.
 Minnesota is widely known to be the second most liberal jurisdiction in the country behind the State of Washington and known for its forward-thinking academies of higher learning like Carleton College and the University of Minnesota.

 But outward appearances are often misleading as we know.
 Despite its progressive political and cultural environment, Minnesota still maintains a law on its books that you can make contact with a person's clothed backside and not be subject to any criminal or civil violation.
 As such, Minnesota law has provided a "get out of jail free card" for all those who want to participate in what would be considered a battery and/or an assault in most other states.